metalibm/axf/README.md

 Other numerical values are encoded by strings starting and finishing with character '.
 Multiple encoding are accepted:
-- decimal notation (e.g. '0.125')
+- decimal notation (e.g. `"0.125"`)
-- scientific notation (e.g. '1.6e-7)
+- scientific notation (e.g. `"1.6e-7"`)
-- hexadecimal notation (e.g. '0x1.ap-3')
+- hexadecimal notation (e.g. `"0x1.ap-3"`)

-Intervals are encoded by '[inf_bound;sup_bound]', where `inf_bound` (respectively `sup_bound`) is the numerical value encoding the lower (resp. upper) bound of the interval.
+Intervals are encoded by `"[inf_bound;sup_bound]"`, where `inf_bound` (respectively `sup_bound`) is the numerical value encoding the lower (resp. upper) bound of the interval.

 boolean are encoded by *true* or *false*

 ### Numerical formats

-The supported formats are: `float`, `double`.
+The supported formats are: `"float"`, `"double"`, `"floatfloat"`, `"doubledouble"`.

 ### Polynomial

-user-defined yaml class `!Polynomial` with a single field `coeff_map`.
+A map with `"class": "!Polynomial"` with a single other field `"coeff_map"`.
-`coeff_map` is a dictionnay of coefficient index -> coefficient value.
+`"coeff_map"` is a map of coefficient index -> coefficient value. coefficient index are quoted integers, coefficient values are Numerical values.

 ```
-!Polynomial
-    coeff_map: {0: 0x1.fd5992p-4, 1: 0x1.f81526p-1, 2: -0x1.f4009ep-4, 3: -0x1.425e24p-2,
-      4: -0x1.760b04p3, 5: 0x1.a38f14p5, 6: 0x1.ae64eap16, 7: -0x1.b2fafap18}
+{
+    "class": "!Polynomial",
+    "coeff_map": {
+        "0": "0x1.fd5992p-4", "1": "0x1.f81526p-1", "2": "-0x1.f4009ep-4",
+        "3": "-0x1.425e24p-2", "4": "-0x1.760b04p3", "5": "0x1.a38f14p5",
+        "6": "0x1.ae64eap16", "7": "-0x1.b2fafap18"
+    }
+}
 ```
 ### Simple Polynomial approximation

-user-defined yaml class `!SimplePolyApprox` with the following fields:
+A map with `"class": "!SimplePolyApprox"` with the following fields:
-- `absolute`: boolean indicating if the error is absolute (`true`)or relative (`false`)
+- `"absolute`: boolean indicating if the error is absolute (`true`)or relative (`false"`)
-- `approx_error`: string-encoded numerical value, indicating an upper bound the approximation error
+- `"approx_error"`: string-encoded numerical value, indicating an upper bound the approximation error
-- `degree_list`: list of integer values indicating which were the non-zero index used to generate the polynomial approximation
+- `"degree_list"`: list of integer values indicating which were the non-zero index used to generate the polynomial approximation
-- `format_list`: list of numerical formats used to store the polynomial coefficients
+- `"format_list"`: list of numerical formats used to store the polynomial coefficients
-- `interval`: validity interval for the approximation
+- `"interval"`: validity interval for the approximation
-- `poly`: actual approximation as a Polynomial object
+- `"poly"`: actual approximation as a Polynomial object
-- `function`: approximated function expression
+- `"function"`: approximated function expression

 ### Simple Piecewise approximation

-used-defined yaml class `!PieceWiseApprox`, with the following fields:
+A map with `"class": "!PieceWiseApprox"` with the following fields:
-- `bound_high`: upper bound of the approximation interval
+- `"bound_high"`: upper bound of the approximation interval
-- `bound_low`: lower bound of the approximation interval
+- `"bound_low"`: lower bound of the approximation interval
-- `error_threshold`: upper bound of the approximation error
+- `"error_threshold"`: upper bound of the approximation error
-- `even`: boolean, are even-indexed coefficients allowed in the polynomial sub-approximations
+- `"even"`: boolean, are even-indexed coefficients allowed in the polynomial sub-approximations
-- `odd`: boolean, are odd-indexed coefficients allowed in the polynomial sub-approximations
+- `"odd"`: boolean, are odd-indexed coefficients allowed in the polynomial sub-approximations
-- `function`: function expression being approximated
+- `"function"`: function expression being approximated
-- `max_degree`: maximum polynomial degree accepted for a sub-approximation
+- `"max_degree"`: maximum polynomial degree accepted for a sub-approximation
-- `num_intervals`: integer, number of sub-intervals dividing the full approximation interval
+- `"num_intervals"`: integer, number of sub-intervals dividing the full approximation interval
-- `approx_list`: ordered list of sub-approximation (one per sub-interval)
+- `"approx_list"`: ordered list of sub-approximation (one per sub-interval)

 ### approximated fct

-The syntax for the `function` field expression accepts the following:
+The syntax for the `"function"` field expression accepts the following:

 Free variables(:) `_x_`
 Basic operations: `+`, `-`, `*`, `/`